splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

      - Incident workflows
      - See :ref:`ii-configure-incident-workflows`.

-   * - Create on-call schedules and shifts to use as a step in your service incident workflows.
+   * - Create on-call schedules and shifts to use as a step in your incident workflows.
      - On-call schedules and shifts
      - See :ref:`ii-create-manage-on-call-schedules`.